aws-samples/sagemaker-workshop/content/security_for_users/notebook/notebook_lab_02.md

 As you near the end of the notebook you will reach **Part 8: Lineage**.
 Here you will generate a dataframe that contains the lineage of your trained model, tagging the experiment with relevant Git commit ids and details.

+---

+Congratulations, you have now taken raw data and an algorithm to produce a trained model for your business challenge.
+You have deployed this model and monitored it for drift, with the ability to demonstrate the lineage of the model in terms of when it was trained, which version of the code was used, etc.